-Feedback from the Pastoral, Safeguarding and Student Support teams will also contribute to and inform planning and teaching enabling the school to respond to individual student needs.
+Feedback from the Pastoral, Safeguarding and Student Support teams and the wider community will also contribute to and inform planning and teaching enabling the school to respond to individual student needs.

 6. Assessment

 Assessment in PSHE takes place in a variety of ways: